MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

 ## Challenges

-Now that you've seen some examples of **SELECT** statements taht retrieve data from a table, it's time to try to compose some queries of your own.
+Now that you've seen some examples of **SELECT** statements that retrieve data from a table, it's time to try to compose some queries of your own.

 > **Tip**: Try to determine the appropriate queries for yourself.
 If you get stuck, suggested answers are provided at the end of this lab.